gkapfham/python-talk-abstracts/pycon_typing_summit_2025.md

 ### Wishlist for Enhancing the Usability of Type Checks

-- Automatically generate a function input that triggers a detected type error
+- Automatically generate a program (or function) input that triggers an error detected by a type checker
--
+- Provide a natural language description for why a detected type error could lead to a runtime error

 ## Speaker Intro